plebemineira/nuts/X.md

 - never issuing any ecash for past shares
 - discarding shares from db

+Also, the miner will discard all secrets and blinding factors they used during epoch $e$, since now they know those are not going to be redeemable for anything in the future.

 ## Privacy Limitations

 As a requirement for bandwidth optimization (and part of the Stratum protocol), the pool needs to establish individual connections with miners under fixed difficulty targets.